mja65/Emu68-Imager/docs/instructions.md

 Press the `Reset Partitions to default` button to reset the partition sizes to default values.

-## Supplying Kickstart ROM and Workbench installation floppy images (.ADF files)
+## Supplying Kickstart ROM and Workbench installation files (e.g. .ADF files)

 The imager tool supports five flavours of AmigaOS:
 - 3.1